aneeshb7/aneeshb7/README.md

 Hi!
-I'm Aneesh Bulusu.
-I am a fourth-year Computer Science and Mathematics student at the University of British Columbia.
+I'm Aneesh.
+I am a recent Computer Science and Math graduate from the University of British Columbia.
+Most recently, I worked at Amazon as a Software Engineer and have vast experience in backend engineering.